image of finished dining room accent wall with a corner of the dark wood table set with cocktails and snacks

 After the library wall (yes, the floating shelf library wall — who’s heard of such a thing?), Katie thought the small powder room might be a good place to inject a bit of personality.

-Well, I agree, but I know these kids.
-They LOVE to entertain!
 They love nothing more than to have family and friends over for game night, for an outrageous dinner or even her traditional Christmas cookies and wine party.

 They needed that afterthought of a dining nook to become a real dining room, to have their personality out there, front and center.
-Powder room moved a bit further down the list.

-How to Plan a Geometric Accent Wall
+How to Plan a Geometric Accent Wal

 Remember, Katie and Jon live in DC.
 We live in KC.
 So this is all planned long distance.